Why document a risk plan

 How to review the plan later

 During review, compare planned versus actual decisions.
 If a trade deviated from the plan, add a note in your journal and tag it for follow-up in the performance review.
-You can also standardize opening notes with the trade entry checklist, confirm contract math with the position sizing checklist, and document event setups with the earnings trade checklist.
+You can also standardize opening notes with the trade entry checklist, preserve worst-case exposure with the max loss checklist, define the loss trigger with the stop-loss checklist, define take-profit rules with the profit target checklist, confirm contract math with the position sizing checklist, and document event setups with the earnings trade checklist.

 Related guides

-Pair this checklist with position sizing checklist, trade entry checklist, trade adjustment checklist, trade tracking workflow, and tags and notes structure.
+Pair this checklist with max loss checklist, stop-loss checklist, profit target checklist, position sizing checklist, trade entry checklist, trade adjustment checklist, trade tracking workflow, and tags and notes structure.

 FAQ